LeaVerou/lea.verou.me/2023/going-lean/index.md

 I wanted to preserve the URL structure of my old site as much as possible, both for SEO, but also because [cool URLs don’t change](https://www.w3.org/Provider/Style/URI).
 The WP importer I used allowed me to preserve the `/year/month/slug` structure of my URLs.

-I did want to have the blog in its own directory though, so I just added a [Netlify redirect](https://docs.netlify.com/routing/redirects/):
+I did want to have the blog in its own directory though.
+This site started as a blog, but I now see it as more of a personal site *with* a blog.
+Thankfully, redirecting these URLs to corresponding `/blog/` URLs was a one liner using [Netlify redirects](https://docs.netlify.com/routing/redirects/):

 ```
 /20* /blog/20:splat 301
 ```

-Going forwards, I decided to do away with the month being part of the URL, as it complicates the file structure for no discernible benefit (and I don’t blog nearly as much now as I did in 2009).
+Going forwards, I also decided to do away with the month being part of the URL, as it complicates the file structure for no discernible benefit and I don’t blog nearly as much now as I did in 2009, e.g. compare [2009](/blog/2009) vs [2022](/blog/2022/): 38 vs 7!
+I do think I will start blogging more again now (not only due to the new site, but also due to new interests and a long backlog of ideas), but I doubt I will ever get back to the pre-2014 levels (coincidentally, it appears my blogging frequency dropped significantly after I [started my PhD](/blog/2014/02/im-going-to-mit/)).

-I also wanted to have good, RESTful, [usable](https://www.nngroup.com/articles/url-as-ui/) URLs, which also requires:
+I also wanted to continue having nice, RESTful, [usable](https://www.nngroup.com/articles/url-as-ui/) URLs, which also requires:

 > URLs that are "hackable" to allow users to move to higher levels of the information architecture by hacking off the end of the URL